ches/scala-project.g8/README.md

-For an open source project, I recommend having a look at [joescii/scala-oss][oss] for extra features like publishing Scaladoc to GitHub Pages, publishing artifacts for multiple Scala versions to Sonatype, etc.
+For an open source project, I recommend having a look at [joescii/scala-oss][oss] for extra features like publishing Scaladoc to GitHub Pages, publishing artifacts for multiple Scala versions to Maven Central, etc.

 ### Usage ###